Supporting Your Student While Abroad

 Adaptation or Biculturalism

 Lastly, there is the stage of adaptation or biculturalism.
 Your student has managed to retain his or her own cultural identity but recognizes the right of other cultures to retain theirs.
 The participant has a better understanding of himself or herself and others, and can communicate easily and convey warmth and understanding across the cultural barriers.

 There is no one way to experience culture shock.
 It may be acute or barely noticeable.
 You may find it returns once after you thought your student had already passed through all the stages.
 As a parent, you may not even be aware that your student is going through culture shock, or to what extent.
 Simply be aware that culture shock exists, that it will probably affect your student in one way or another, but that it doesn't last forever.
 Culture shock can be a very valuable experience, which can leave people with broader perspectives, deeper insight into themselves and a wider tolerance for other people.

 Students often go through a phase of "reverse" or "re-entry" culture shock when they return from studying abroad.
 Sometimes this phase can be more challenging than what was initially experienced abroad.
 Students expect to go through adjustments in foreign countries, but do not always realize that life has continued on without them at home and there may be changes for which they were not prepared.
-As with culture shock, one way to alleviate the difficulty of reverse culture shock is to keep your student aware of what is going on at home through consistent communication.
-Students often go through periods of reverse homesickness once they return home.
+For your student, returning to their home culture probably feels much like when they arrived to their host country.
+Home might feel foreign, or no longer feel familiar and natural.
+The stages of culture shock experienced abroad can repeat coming home, in reverse culture shock.